 The teachers, together with the teaching assistants, are in charge of the education of the children.
 They form the first point of contact for you as parents for educational questions.
 In addition, there are also teachers with a specific subject specialism.
 For example, there are specialists for IPC, ICT, mathematics, language and English.
-There is also a specialist for physical education.
+There is also a specialist for physical education and for music.
 The pedagogical staff are responsible for childcare and are the first point of contact here.
-The IKC has an IKC staff who work in education and at the childcare.
+The IKC has an pedagogical IKC staff who work in education and at the childcare.
 These persons form the connection between childcare and education.

 In the IKC, we have the task of education coordinator.
 The coordinator coordinates the daily business per domain.
 There is a lower-grade coordinator for the domain 0 to 7 years, and for the domain 7 to 12 years, there is an upper-grade coordinator.
-Within the IKC, we have the task of internal counsellor (IB).
-The internal counsellor coordinates the care in the IKC.
-The internal counsellor advises teachers and pedagogical staff on dealing with children who need extra care, both in terms of learning and behaviour.